the-designer-dev/mufap-scraper/README.md

 # Sample Files
 To see the final result, you can download any of the .xls files to see what you should expect as output.

+# Fair Usage Policy
+Please be considerate of the regulator's server costs.
+Two requests a day should be more than sufficient for most activities regarding data analysis as these values do not change as much.
+Sending more requests to the website will result in additional server costs for the regulator and may even result in them blocking such automated requests.